-This year we were delighted to take delivery of 10 new properties at Barcaldine.
-6 of those were for social rent and 4 were for shared equity.
-Presently the Association and its parent, Link Group, are the only RSLs providing shared equity housing in Argyll.
-There is specific Scottish Government grant for this initiative and we have found it is helping a number of people enter the housing market in a way that they would not have been able to without this initiative.
+This year the Association was delighted to take delivery of 4 properties at Kirk Road, which had been converted from 2 existing properties.
+The Association had expected additional new builds in Jura and Islay but they have been delayed due to COVID.
+Presently WHHA and its parent, Link Group, are the only RSL's providing shared equity housing in Argyll.
+There is specific Scottish Government grant for this initiative and the Association has found it is helping a number of people enter the housing market in a way that they would not have been possible, without this initiative.